dmis-lab/ANGEL/README.md

 ```

 # Dataset Preparation
-The datasets (NCBI, BC5CDR, COMETA, and AAP) were used as provided by GenBioEL, while MedMentions was processed similarly using GenBioEL code.
+The datasets (NCBI, BC5CDR, COMETA, and AAP) were used as provided by GenBioEL, while MedMentions was processed similarly using the GenBioEL code.
+If you need the pre-processing code, check out the [GenBioEL](https://github.com/Yuanhy1997/GenBioEL) repository.
-To preprocess these datasets and set up the experimental environment, execute:
+To download these datasets and set up the experimental environment, execute the following steps:

 ```bash
 bash script/dataset/process_dataset.sh
 ```

-# Dataset Format
+# Dataset Format For Your Own Dataset
 For training, prepare the data in the following format:

 train.source: Contains JSON lines with the input text, including marked mentions.